eunomia-bpf/bpf-test/interfeace/spec.md

 - `Name_R`: The role's name.
 - `Exported_R ⊆ Extension-Exported Entries`: The set of extension-exported functions (hooks) that this role makes available.
-- `Constraints_R`: Constraints that apply at the role level, including conditions that enable or disable certain capabilities.
-Unlike capabilities, which directly define a set of helpers, the role references capabilities indirectly by referencing constraints that allow or disallow them.
+- `Constraints_R`: governing not only resource limits and operational policies, but also the implicit availability or prohibition of certain capabilities.
+These constraints can reference capabilities by name, effectively linking which host-provided functions the extension can use through these capabilities.

+A role can be viewed as primarily a set of extension-exported entries (i.e., the functions the extension provides to the host) combined with a collection of constraints that control what the extension can do.
+Through these constraints, a role can effectively allow or disallow the use of specific capabilities.
+In other words, while the role does not explicitly contain a list of capabilities, its constraints can mention capabilities by name (e.g., use_capability: FileRead) or forbid them (e.g., !NetAccess).
+This approach maintains a minimal definition of a role while still enabling fine-grained control over the extension’s allowed helpers and operations.

 **Note on Inheritance:**